-Discoid eczema is a chronic condition, which means that it is long-term or recurrent.
-It is not contagious, and it cannot be caught by touching an affected person or being near them.
+Discoid eczema is a chronic condition that is long-term or recurrent.
+It is not contagious, meaning that it cannot pass from one person to another.

-Moisturizing with emollients is the main treatment for discoid eczema.
-A number of over-the-counter (OTC) preparations are available, but if these do not work, a doctor may offer another solution.
+Moisturizing daily with emollients is the main treatment for discoid eczema.
+Several over-the-counter (OTC) preparations are available, but if these do not work, a doctor may offer another solution.

-If less aggressive treatments do not work, oral steroids may be prescribed.
-Steroid injections may help against stubborn lesions.
-Steroids should always be used sparingly, and according to the physician’s instructions.
+If milder treatments do not work, doctors may prescribe oral steroids for general symptom management.
+Steroid injections may also help against stubborn lesions in a localized area.
+People should only use steroids sparingly and according to the prescribing doctor’s instructions.

-The round or oval plaques consist of tiny, raised, red spots and scaling on a red base with well-defined edges.
-The patches can range in size from 2 to 10 centimeters in diameter, and a person may have between one and 50 of them.
+Discoid eczema may cause round or oval plaques consisting of small raised spots and skin scaling.
+The patches are generally 2–10 centimeters in diameter, and a person may have between one and 50 of them.

-The affected areas are red, and they have well-defined edges.
-On top of the coin-shaped plaques, there may be small scales or yellowish crusts.
+The affected areas will appear discolored and have well-defined edges.
+On top of the coin-shaped plaques, there may be small scales or crusts.

 The affected areas are extremely itchy, especially at night, and they may burn or sting.

 Constant scratching and rubbing can lead to a process of lichenification, in which the epidermis, or outer layer of skin, becomes overgrown.
-This causes the skin to thicken, and exaggerated skin markings appear, making the skin look like leathery bark.
+This causes the skin to thicken and exaggerated skin markings to appear.

 Ringworm refers to a group of fungal infections, including athlete’s foot.
 One type, tinea corporis, may resemble discoid eczema.